As the second-largest cryptocurrency in the world, Ethereum plays an important role within the crypto ecosystem.

 Since it is based on blockchain technology, participants who transact on the Ethereum blockchain have full visibility into transaction data.
 Ethereum relies on its own unique cryptocurrency — Ether (ETH) — to pay for all transactions on the platform.

-Participants can make crypto transactions, earn interest (via a technique called “staking”), access blockchain-based games, and more.
+Participants can make crypto transactions, earn rewards (via a technique called “staking”), access blockchain-based games, and more.
 Due to its decentralized nature, Ethereum has been touted as the next leap in the evolution of the Internet — a kind of “next-generation web.”

 A Brief History of Ethereum